Writing#

 bool

-Set a parameter value to ‘on’ without waiting.
+Set a switch value to ‘on’ without waiting.

 - Returns: